 We are curious to understand what your ‘typical’ day on tour looks like?

-There is a class at 11 am, followed by rehearsal in the afternoon.
+At Paris Opera Ballet we have class at 11 am, followed by rehearsal in the afternoon.
 2 hours before show time there is a meal and some rest time, followed by a warm-up before going on stage.

 What can we expect from this triple bill?